dragonworx/mindbody-mcp/SCRUM_MASTER.md

 ## Conclusion

-This Scrum Master document provides comprehensive guidelines for implementing the Mindbody MCP Server.
+This Scrum Master document provides streamlined guidelines for implementing the Mindbody MCP Server.
 By following these standards, AI agents will produce:

 - **Consistent architecture** using adapters and versioning
-- **Comprehensive test coverage** with unit tests for all features
+- **Comprehensive test coverage** with unit tests (90%+ or 85%+)
 - **Robust caching** to minimize API calls and token usage
-- **Well-documented code** with clear MCP tool descriptions
 - **Type-safe implementations** without using `any`
-- **Production-ready code** that meets all quality standards
+- **Production-ready code** that meets core quality standards

 When in doubt, refer back to this document.
 If guidelines conflict with story requirements, prioritize this document's standards and flag the conflict for resolution.

-**Remember:** Quality over speed.
-Better to deliver fewer stories with high quality than many stories with technical debt.